 Water does not flow over the surface of tiled roofs — it flows under and between the tiles in a controlled way, guided by the tile geometry, the battens, and the sarking (where present) to the gutters and valleys.
 The key waterproofing elements are:

 - Ridge and hip mortar: The ridge capping tiles at the apex of the roof are bedded in mortar and often pointed with a flexible sealant.
-This is the highest-wear waterproofing element on a tiled roof — exposed to direct sun, thermal cycling, and mechanical stress.
+This is the highest-wear waterproofing element on a tiled roof — it is exposed to direct sun, thermal cycling, and mechanical stress.

 - Valley flashing: Where two roof planes meet in a valley, metal or aluminium flashing channels water from both surfaces into the gutters.
 Blocked or damaged valley flashing is the most common cause of tiled roof leaks.